2013 Mentoring Team of the Year Recipients: Jason Hoth, David Bowton and Peter Morris

 Peter Morris, M.D.

-Internal Medicine, Pulmonary, Critical Care, Allergy, and Immunologic Medicine
+Former: Professor of Internal Medicine, Pulmonary, Critical Care, Allergy, and Immunologic Medicine

-Dr. Peter Morris has served as Dr. Sarwal's research mentor and she has many complimentary things to say about him: Dr. Morris has painstakingly helped me work through the challenges of being an unfunded young investigator new to the world of research.
+Dr. Peter Morris continues to served as Dr. Sarwal's research mentor and she has many complimentary things to say about him: Dr. Morris has painstakingly helped me work through the challenges of being an unfunded young investigator new to the world of research.
 He has helped me understand how to use the resources made available to me through the TSI, how to build a research team and make it work for me.
 He has personally taken upon himself to seek help for me and network on my behalf by accompanying me to meetings with statisticians and seeking avenue of help from institutional leaders for kick-starting my research.
 Without his help, I was unable to channel the available resources to an effective research track.

 Congratulations to the team of phenomenal mentors who have assisted Dr. Sarwal in building a successful career over the past two years!